ByteCrister/Smart-Note-Next.js-TypeScript-Redux-Mongoose/README.md

 ## 🚀 Overview

 This project is a web application for managing subjects and notes efficiently.
-Users can:
+My first typeScript project with latest technology and effective folder structure.
+Here user can:
 - **Create, update, and delete** subjects and notes.
 - **Search** for subjects and notes based on priority.
 - **Paginate** the subjects and notes table for better usability.